ssube/isolex/docs/concept/auth.md

 which extend session, and does not need to track them outside of the request scope.
 Listeners that work with logged in users, like most chat applications, should support keeping the user logged in.
 This is a convenience and may be disabled for security reasons.

+## Config

+### Issuer

+Services that issue tokens need to be configured with a few secrets:

+- the `audience` to which they are issuing tokens
+- a stable `issuer` used to identify this service (or bot)
+- the `secret` used to sign the tokens

+The `secret` can be a simple string or RSA key.